 How To Age With Grace - Two Simple Steps

 Although they share many common health risks with men, women can experience their own unique health concerns.
 Use the following information to guide your day-to-day activities and help prevent or lessen the risk of gender-related health issues.

 - Prevent osteoporosis.
 Simple steps today can have positive effects on your bone health for life.
 Make time for daily exercise, be certain it includes weight-bearing exercise and strength training to provide the needed stress on the bones; add fruit to your breakfast and snacks, dark leafy greens to your lunch and dinner; and use full fat dairy products if tolerated for natural calcium.
 Also, consider supplementing with calcium citrate, as well as vitamin D3 daily and vitamin K2.
 I suggest having your levels of vitamin D tested during different seasons.
-Anyone with vitamin D deficiency should discuss intake levels versus sun exposure depending on the season, skin complexion and geographic location with his or her physician.
+Anyone with vitamin D deficiency should discuss intake levels versus sun exposure depending on the season, skin complexion and geographic location with his or her physician as vitamin D supports a healthy immune system as well as bone protection.